torvalds/linux/Documentation/dev-tools/coccinelle.rst

-The coccicheck target applies every semantic patch available in the sub-directories of ``scripts/coccinelle`` to the entire Linux kernel.
+The coccicheck target applies every semantic patch available in the sub-directories of ``scripts/coccinelle`` to the entire GNU/Linux kernel.

 For each semantic patch, a commit message is proposed.
 It gives a description of the problem being checked by the semantic patch, and